resilar/crchack/README.md

 12345678
 ```

-The byte index can be followed by a dot `.` and a *bit* index so that, e.g.,
+The byte offset is optionally followed by a dot-separated *bit* offset so that,
-`-b0.32`, `-b2.16` and `-b4.0` select the 32nd bit.
+e.g., `-b0.32`, `-b2.16` and `-b4.0` select the 32nd bit.
 Bits within a byte are
 numbered from 0 (least significant bit) to 7 (most significant bit).
-Negative
+Finally,
-indices are from the end of the input message.
-Finally, notice that the crchack
+`0x`-prefixed hexadecimal numbers as well as basic arithmetic operations `+-*/`
-includes an expression parser that supports basic arithmetic operations.
+are supported by the built-in expression parser.

 ```
 [crchack]% echo "aXbXXcXd" | ./crchack -b1:2 -b3:5 -b6:7 - cafebabe | xxd